CONDUITlab/CCDEF/docs/groups.rst

 Mapping Table Field Descriptions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-.. py:data:: signal
-   :type: string
+.. py:function:: mapping dataset

+    The mapping table describes parameters in terms of LOINC (link) to provide further standardization and clarity as to the nature of the information.
+    The mapping table also provides the group, dataset and column (if the dataset is tabular)

-   :value: The CCDEF standard signal name
+    :param str signal: The CCDEF standard signal name (see :ref:`signal names<Standard Signal Names>`)

-.. py:data:: dataset
-   :type: string
-   :value: the name of the dataset containing the signal (can be accessed directly as f['/Group/'+dataset])
+    :param str dataset: The name of the dataset containing the signal (can be accessed directly as f['/Group/'+dataset])

-.. py:data:: local_name
-   :type: string
-   :value: The original name of the signal in the datafile.
+    :param str local_name: The original name of the signal in the datafile.
 This will generally be the dataset name if multiple datasets are used or it will be the column name in a tabular dataset.

-.. py:data:: column
-   :type: int
-   :value: The number of the column in *dataset* containing the signal (default is 1 for a single column dataset)
+    :param int column: The number of the column in *dataset* containing the signal (default is 1 for a single column dataset)

-.. py:data:: category
-   :type: string
-   :value: {waveform, numeric}
+    :param str category: {waveform, numeric}

-.. py:data:: LOINC
-   :type: string
-   :value:  The LOINC for the signal of interest.
+    :param str LOINC: The LOINC for the signal of interest

-.. py:data:: loinc_name
-   :type: string
-   :value: This is the LOINC short name (if it exists) for the signal
+    :param str loinc_name: The LOINC short name (if it exists) for the signal

 .. note::